Link Your Business Goals to Data Governance

 Most business leaders understand that data is a strategic asset.
 Despite that understanding, many organizations lack a clear framework for organizing, managing, and governing their valuable data assets.
-In many cases, that realization prompts executive leaders to create a data governance program within their company.
+In many cases, that realization prompts executive leaders to create a data governance business goals within their company.
 That’s all well and good, provided such initiatives have a clear direction.
 In many organizations, that simply isn’t the case.
 A common problem is “data governance for its own sake,” an approach that inevitably leads to limited results, unmet expectations, and poor return on investment.

 A Typical Data Governance Story